DLTK's Fairy Tales and Folk Tales

-© Written by Tasha Guenther and illustrated by Leanne Guenther - based on the Japanese Folktale
+© Written byand illustrated by Leanne Guenther - based on the Japanese Folktale

 In the far reaches of Japan, at the base of the great Mt.
 Fuji, lived a kind bamboo-cutter and his lovely wife.
 They lived happily for most of their lives.
 They loved each other as greatly as any couple could; however, they never had any children and for that they eventually grew very sad and lonely.

 One day, the bamboo-cutter came home from a hard day’s work.
 He placed his tools on the table and noticed his wife sitting alone, sobbing.

 “Oh, my dear husband!” she began, sadly.
 “There is nothing more that I wish for in this great world than a child to call our own.”

 The bamboo-cutter looked at his sad wife and felt hopeless that he could not make her happier.
 Later that evening, his wife looked up at Mt.
 Fuji’s brilliantly snow covered peak and shouted sadly, “Oh how I wish I had a sweet child to take care of!
 It saddens me so that I will never have a young life to nurture!
 Send me a child to care for!
 That is all I wish.”

 While his wife spoke, the bamboo-cutter noticed a glimmering light shining radiantly from Mt.
 Fuji’s topmost point.